Spartan-71/AutoCommitt/README.md

 ## License

-Licensed under the MIT License.
+Licensed under the Apache License 2.0.
+See the LICENSE file for more details.

----